 Infographics: Break Through Content Clutter with Visuals

-Josh Miles, chief creative officer at Killer Infographics, a Seattle-based visual communication agency, says people have been communicating visually since prehistoric times and remain distinctly drawn to visual messages.
+Josh Miles, chief creative officer at Killer Visual Strategies, a Seattle-based visual communication agency, says people have been communicating visually since prehistoric times and remain distinctly drawn to visual messages.

 “Now we’ve got world leaders tweeting emojis to communicate policy changes,” he says.
 “This is how humans have always communicated.
 As there is more and more noise out there, it’s the quickest way to really cut through everything.”